-Part IV: This is part four of an eight part article series on JIVA, the Joint Initiative on Village Advancement, an integrated community development program jointly created and implemented by PYXERA Global and the John Deere Foundation in three rural villages of Rajasthan, India.
+Part IV: This is part four of an eight part article series on JIVA, the Joint Initiative for Village Advancement, an integrated community development program jointly created and implemented by PYXERA Global and the John Deere Foundation in three rural villages of Rajasthan, India.
 This series reflects the impact of the JIVA program on its contributors and communities.
 To learn more, visit the JIVA Homepage and the most recent project update.
 Keep an eye out for Part V.

 I am from a village about 12 miles from the JIVA office.
 I had previously worked on the construction of several private and government buildings, but my experience of working at JIVA is completely different.
 Here we work with and for the community in a participatory way.
 I am dedicated to my job at JIVA because of the complete freedom to express one’s opinions and ideas.
 I like the support and space provided to work and innovate.
 After seeing the success of pomegranate in the JIVA villages, I planted 1,200 plants on my farm last year.